project-chip/connectedhomeip/src/lib/support/jsontlv/README.md

 Helper functions for converting TLV-encoded data to Json format and vice versa.

+### Supported payloads

+The library supports

+- full bi-directional conversion for matter data model payloads
+- Additional support for generic 32-bit unsigned integer ids using "implicit profile tags":
+  - 8-bit IDs are encoded as `ContextTags`, which matches matter specification for encoding field identifiers
+  - For IDs that are larger, they will be encoded as `Implicit Profile Tags`.
+The reason for allowing such IDs is to support json formats where keys contain ids typically found in paths, like `{"1234:INT": 10}` meaning `"Attribute 1234 has value 10"`.

+### Format details

 In order for the Json format to represent the TLV format without loss of information, the Json name of each element should contain the TLV element tag and type information.